The complete guide to hiring top Supply Chain Talent

 Combine these methods for holistic evaluation:

-Example: After analyzing a blockchain dataset, candidates must explain technical constraints to non-technical executives using analogies, testing both data interpretation and communication.
+Example: After analyzing a blockchain dataset, candidates must explain technical constraints to non-technical executives using analogies, testing both their data interpretation and communication skills.

 Behavioral economics is a field that blends psychology and economics to understand how people actually make economic decisions in the real world.
 Unlike traditional economics, which assumes that individuals are fully rational and always act in their own best interest, behavioral economics recognizes that people are often influenced by cognitive biases, emotions, social factors, and mental shortcuts (heuristics), leading them to make decisions that may seem irrational or inconsistent